ibizaman/blog/posts/2023-12-11-investigate-nextcloud-slowness-part-2.markdown

 I see files, files, files.
 I bet this `oc_filecache` table has something to do with all these.
 Actually, no!
 It's Redis, another dependency of Nextcloud used for caching.

-All the profiles have one thing in common, they spend a lot of time on calling making calls to Redis.
-Sometimes 30% of the time as can be seen in the following table showing the Redis calls, one row per profile:
+All the profiles have one thing in common, they spend a lot of time calling to Redis.
+Sometimes 30% of the time as can be seen in the following table which I compiled from 4 profiles:

 | Time (ms) | # Calls | Per Call (ms) | % of Request |
 |-----------|---------|---------------|--------------|